MichaelCurrin/dev-cheatsheets/cheatsheets/go/code/shell.md

 ---
 title: Shell
-description: Run a shell command within a Go script
+description: Execute a shell command within a Go script
 ---

 Set up a shell command as a string and run it.
 You could run a shell command like `date` or even access programming language CLI tool like `python` or `node`.